-- 5.5.1 For each Battle in the Tournament, the Teams will fly in reverse order of their ranking in the Qualification Rounds. - 5.5.2 If a Team does not arrive to the Antechamber in time for their Battle (or is withdrawn or disqualified), the other Team in the Battle will win and may choose whether or not they will fly their routine for that Battle. - 5.5.3 If both Teams (neither of which is withdrawn or disqualified) for a specific Battle do not arrive to the Antechamber in time for their Battle, the winner will be the Team who placed higher in the Qualification Rounds.
+Teams with the fewest five (5) second penalties will fly second during the tournament battles.
+In the event of a tie, the Teams will fly in reverse order of their ranking in the Qualification Rounds.

+- 5.5.2 If a Team does not arrive to the Antechamber in time for their Battle (or is withdrawn or disqualified), the other Team in the Battle will win and may choose whether or not they will fly their routine for that Battle. - 5.5.3 If both Teams (neither of which is withdrawn or disqualified) for a specific Battle do not arrive to the Antechamber in time for their Battle, the winner will be the Team who placed higher in the Qualification Rounds.

-5.6 Qualification Rounds
+5.6 QUALIFICATION ROUNDS

 - 5.6.1 All Teams will fly round 1, then round 2, then round 3. - 5.6.2 Team placings in the Qualification Rounds will be determined as follows: - Speed Routine: The final time, after all penalties have been applied, will be used for this calculation.
 The fastest Team of the round will receive 100 points.
 All other Teams will be awarded points based on their time compared with the fastest Team.
-The fastest final time will be divided by the Team's final time and multiplied by 100 to determine their points.
+The fastest final time will be divided by the Team's final time and multiplied by 100 to determine their points. - Total scores for the Qualification Rounds are calculated by adding the points accrued for the Speed Rounds.
+This total is rounded to the first decimal place.
+For the rounding, intermediate values must be converted from multiple decimal places to one (1), by rounding to the nearest tenth, except where the second decimal digit is exactly halfway between the two values, where it must be rounded to the higher of the two.
+The maximum possible points is 200.